ecooleyduke/car-price-prediction/README.md

 * Trains the model and saves it in `models/`
 * Logs experiments to MLFlow (`mlruns/`)
+* Check out the MLFlow experiment runs by opening up the MLFlow server: `mlflow ui --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./mlruns` then opening up http://127.0.0.1:5000 in your web browser.

 ### 5. Run API Locally